serena-pham/CS3980/MovieTracker/Readme.md

 Similarly, the rating of a movie must be between 1-5, and be in 0.5 increments.
 If an invalid rating is input, say 6, the validation will prevent it from being saved.
 ![](images/date-validation.png)

-This is what the page looks like after 2 movies have been addded.
+This is what the page looks like after 2 movies have been added.
 ![](images/movie-list.png)

 Once the orange "edit" button is selected, a user can edit their logged movie.